IgorH-GIS/drone-solar-analytics/README.md

 | Roof area | 117.543 m² |
 | GSD (resolution) | 1.61 cm/px |

-A southern aspect combined with a ~29° slope places this surface close to the optimal tilt angle for PV panels in Poland (typically 30–35°), making it well-suited for photovoltaic installation.
+A southern aspect combined with a ~29° slope places this surface close to the optimal tilt angle for PV panels in Northern Europe (including Poland and UK)

 ---